 We know what you might be thinking — how can I ask for money from friends and family to start my business without making it awkward?
 Luckily for you, we have a few tips you can use to make it less awkward, less stressful, and have a better chance at maintaining the relationship if you aren’t able to pay the money back.

 The terms ‘Venture Capital’ and ‘Angel Investor’ are often confused.
-Both receive equity (basically shares in a company that is not publicly traded), from providing investments into private companies, but there are several differences.
+Both receive equity (a percentage of ownership in a company), from providing investments into private companies, but there are several differences.